bacnet-stack/bacnet-stack/bacnet-stack/readme.txt

 There are also projects in the ports/ directory for ARM7, AVR, RTOS-32, and PIC.
 Each of those projects has a demo application for specific hardware.
-In the case of the ARM7 and AVR, the makefile works with GCC or IAR compilers.
+In the case of the ARM7 and AVR, the makefile works with GCC compilers and there are project files for IAR Embedded Workbench.

 If you want to help this project, join the developers mailing list at: http://lists.sourceforge.net/mailman/listinfo/bacnet-developers